Types of Yucca Plants (With Pictures) – Identification Guide

 Twisted Yucca (Yucca rupicola)

 Twisted yucca is also named Texas yucca, rock yucca, and twisted-leaf yucca.
 Its twisting sword-shaped leaves are bright green to dark green.
-As with most species of outdoor yuccas, care is essential when handling the plants as they have sharp, cutting edges leaves with pointed tips.
+As with most species of outdoor yuccas, care is essential when handling the plants as they have sharp leaves with cutting edges and pointed tips.

 The low-growing yucca plant grows in clumps of rosettes.
 The lanceolate leaves are up to 2 ft.
 (0.6 m) long and start to twist as they mature.
 As with most species of flowering yuccas, a flowering stalk up to 5 ft.
 (1.5 m) emerges from the plant, producing clusters of white, bell-shaped drooping flowers.